About

 What have we produced?

-Our award-winning work has presented to audiences around the world.
+Our award-winning work has been taken to audiences around the world.
 Highlights include:

-• The four combined Resistance projects, including an interactive installation, currently touring, and Liz Crow’s controversial and celebrated appearance on Antony Gormley’s Fourth Plinth
+• The four combined Resistance projects, including an interactive film installation and a controversial and celebrated performance on Antony Gormley’s Fourth Plinth.

-Our work ranges from the pictorial to the confrontational.
-Many of our films are available to buy or hire.
-Please see the relevant production pages for more details.
+Our films and documentation of performances are available to view, buy or hire for public screenings.
+Please check the relevant project for more details.

 How do we work?

-We are a tiny core team whose numbers ebb and flow according to the scale of the project and the phase of production.
-Over the years, our work has been made possible by the generosity of our funders and the hard graft and support of dozens of committed individuals and organisations.
+We are a tiny core team whose numbers ebb and flow according to the scale of a project and phase of production.
+Over the years, our work has been made possible by the generosity of our funders and the hard graft and support of hundreds of committed individuals and organisations.